Tivoli Concert Hall

 Tivoli Concert Hall (Tivolis Koncertsal) is a 1,660-capacity concert hall at Tivoli Gardens in Copenhagen, Denmark.
 The building, which was designed by Frits Schlegel and Hans Hansen, was built between 1954 and 1956.
 The concert hall is used for classical music (e.g. Tivoli Symphony Orchestra), Broadway musicals, and jazz musicians.

 History

 The hall used to host pop and rock concerts.
-Notable artists that have performed at the venue include The Grateful Dead, Country Joe and the Fish, Ike & Tina Turner, Elton John, Procol Harum, Saga, Uriah Heep, Cream, Jerry Lee Lewis, Jethro Tull and Norah Jones.
+Notable artists that have performed at the venue include Mireille Mathieu, The Grateful Dead, Country Joe and the Fish, Ike & Tina Turner, Elton John, Procol Harum, Saga, Uriah Heep, Cream, Jerry Lee Lewis, Jethro Tull and Norah Jones.
 Today it is mostly used for classical, acoustic, and jazz music.
 The Eurovision Song Contest 1964 was broadcast from the auditorium.

 The first concert hall

 The first concert hall in Tivoli Gardens opened in 1843.
 It was expanded in 1873 and is the building now known as the Glass Hall.
 Hans Christian Lumbye was music director and chief conductor from 1843 until 1872.
 He wrote almost 700 compositions for the orchestra, especially polkas, valses and galops.